mcdemarco/dotgraph/README.md

 To add DotGraph to Twine 2, use this URL (under Formats > Add a New Format): [https://mcdemarco.net/tools/scree/dotgraph/format.js](https://mcdemarco.net/tools/scree/dotgraph/format.js).

-To add DotGraph to Twine 1, create a new folder called `dotgraph` inside your targets folder, then download this file [https://mcdemarco.net/tools/scree/dotgraph/header.html](https://mcdemarco.net/tools/scree/dotgraph/header.html) and place it inside the `dotgraph` folder.
+To add DotGraph to Twine 1, download the latest [release.zip](https://github.com/mcdemarco/dotgraph/releases/latest) from GitHub, unzip it, and move one of the `dotgraph-1` folders to your Twine 1 targets folder.
+Alternately, create a new folder called `dotgraph` inside your targets folder, then download this file [https://mcdemarco.net/tools/scree/dotgraph/header.html](https://mcdemarco.net/tools/scree/dotgraph/header.html) and place it inside the `dotgraph` folder.
 (See the Twine wiki for more information about installing and using story formats in Twine 1.)

+To used DotGraph with a compiler like [TweeGo](http://www.motoslave.net/tweego/), download the latest `release.zip` from GitHub, unzip it, and move one of the dotgraph folders to the appropriate location for story formats.

 To use DotGraph to graph a published story, open an already-dotgrapphed story in a browser and add a question mark followed by the story's URL.
 You can also do this by typing in the URL at the DotGraph site [here](https://mcdemarco.net/tools/scree/dotgraph/#DotGraph.as.a.Service).